aridjayarecipes/cutesrecipes.web.app/content/post/2065-simple-way-to-make-homemade-star-fruit-kamarahk-cambola-karmanga-khati-mithi-pickle.md

 - "Heat the oil in the kadhai, till smoke come.
 Transfer to a plate."
 - "Take 2 tsp heated mustard oil and jaggery.
 Allow to melt jaggery.
 Then add 1 tsp oil and hing powder."
 - "Mix the sun dried star fruit pieces and ground masala powder.
 Mix well.
 Add rest oil and again mix well."
 - "Keep in a clean and airtight container the prepared pickle.
 Ensure to keep under sun for 3 days.
 Yummy Star fruit is pickle is ready to enjoy.
-Thanks  *** I didn&#39;t need extra salt to add.  ****If you need to add extra salt, it&#39;s better to fry the salt with masala seeds as salt discharge water.
+Thanks  *** I didn't need extra salt to add.  ****If you need to add extra salt, it's better to fry the salt with masala seeds as salt discharge water.
 It may affect the pickle."
 categories:
 - Recipe
 tags: